axvr/archive/2025/atria/wiki/rationale/hosted.md

 # Rationale: why host on an existing platform?

-Like Clojure, Catalyst is intended to run on an existing platform.
+Like Clojure, Cella is intended to run on an existing platform.
 With hosting, I can utilise the platform's powerful VM, JIT compiler, garbage collector and libraries/tooling.
 Many existing platforms have had huge amounts of work put into them by experts for free!
 It would be foolish to believe that I could build a competitive GC, JIT compiler and runtime from scratch, or that my language would become popular enough to attract those who could.

 With this freed time, I can focus language development on what I consider to be the more critical parts.
-While each platform will have design choices counter to Catalyst's, I believe the trade-off will be worth it.
+While each platform will have design choices counter to Cella's, I believe the trade-off will be worth it.
 Remember that not every programming language needs to completely reinvent the wheel.

 ## Host comparison

 There are a decent number of pre-built host platforms available for building programming languages and programming environments upon.
-The top options for Catalyst are:
+The top options for Cella are:

 | Target | VM | JIT | GC | Runtime | Tooling\* | Dynamic | Performant |
 |--------|----|-----|----|---------|-----------|---------|------------|